amoh-godwin/Articulae/mds/python_f_strings.md

 ### Integration of str.format() specifiers

-All string formatting specifiers for the `str.format()` works with f-strings
+All string formatting specifiers for the `str.format()` works with f-strings.
+Link to mini language.

 #### Printing Money figures